KatarzynaDudziak/Notebook/README.md

 # Notebook

 Notebook is a simple console application where we can add own note.
 There is also a possibility to change the title or content in the note or delete it.
+The notes are kept in JSON file.